MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 # Taking Rails Offline

-How to make your Ruby on Rails apps resilient to unreliable networks
+How to make your Ruby on Rails apps resilient to unreliable networks & also improve app performance a bit better.

 ---